hermonochy/QuizMaster/README.md

 ### Quiz Game

 In a command line window, enter `./run.sh` to start the code in Linux, or `run.bat` for Windows.
 Press either `Play a Quiz` or `Make a Quiz` in the homepage. `Make a Quiz` will open QuizCreator, `Play a Quiz` will allow you to search a quiz to play!
-You can either press the number allocated to the answer or, if you don't have a keyboard, click on the awnser.
+You can either press the number allocated to the answer or, if you don't have a keyboard, click on the answer.
 Remember, you have a time limit!

 ![](images/QM1.png)

- At the end it will tell you your score and either congratulate you or suggest you revise depending on the score.
+ At the end it will give appropriate advice depending on the score.

  ![](images/QM4.png)

-There is a preferences window where you can change the song, volume and colour:
+There is a preferences window where you can change the song, volume and background colour:

 ![](images/QM5.png)